-A successful startup CEO is one who excels not only in building a game-changing product, but inspiring the best from their team, being the public face of a rapidly growing company, and ultimately raising the capital needed to keep the company afloat while it scales.
+This is why, to be successful as a startup CEO, you must excel at more than building a game-changing product.
+You build and inspire the best from your team, serve as the public face of a rapidly growing company, and ultimately raise the capital needed to keep the company afloat.

 A startup succeeds or fails based on the talent hired to execute the vision of its founders.
 And it’s up to the CEO and their leadership team to clearly articulate that vision in a way that is attractive to top talent.
 Competition is fierce – not just for engineers, but leaders, HR specialists, marketers, and sales pros.

 A CEO must therefore take an active and continuing role in identifying and recruiting top talent, providing the resources to help them develop once hired, and investing in maintaining a robust, supportive culture.
 In the early stages, especially when fundraising is so important, it’s a hands-on process, and for many CEOs remains that way for years, even as new leadership comes on board.

 Activities associated with recruiting for startup CEOs:

 - Support/oversee the acquisition of world class talent by focusing the company on a coherent recruiting strategy.

 - Coach team members on recruiting best practices.

 - Actively participate in recruiting meetings for strategic roles.

 - Maintain long-term relationships with “A players” throughout the tech industry to expand recruiting networks.

 - Pull referrals from expanded personal and professional networks.